Frequently asked questions

 Parking is limited and a parking space must be purchased in advance along with your trail entry tickets online.

 All Forestry England members get one free parking space per membership when booked in advance.
-Make sure you are logged into your membership account and add all trail and parking tickets to the basket, where the price of your members parking will adjust to zero.
+Make sure you are logged into your membership account and add all trail and parking tickets to the basket.
+Please ensure you book a ‘car parking (members)’ ticket, which will enable you to enter your membership number and receive free parking.
+No other car parking ticket will offer the free members option.
 This offer is only valid when booking via Forestry England and you must present a valid membership card on arrival.
 Membership must be valid when you purchase tickets and on the date of visit.
 If you do not present a valid membership card on arrival, you will be charged for your parking space.
+Free members parking cannot be booked on the day of the event and must be booked in advance.

 Does each ticket holder need to book a car park space?